LasithaGunasekara/Class-Projects/README.md

-This Project is related to review the Near Singular Integrala.
+This Project is related to review the Near Singular Integrals.